CostinV92/self-hosted-services/README.md

 # lab-infra

 Docker infrastructure for self hosted services.
-The infrastructure is thought as a reverse proxy serving diferrent services on the same domain.
+The infrastructure is thought as a reverse proxy serving diferrent services.
 The `example-landing-page` is a static link tree like web page, created by [Ungeschneuer](https://github.com/ungeschneuer).

 ## Services

-- nginx-static ([nginx-static](https://github.com/docker-nginx-static/docker-nginx-static)): Super Lightweight Nginx Image to serve the landing page.
+- [authentik](https://github.com/goauthentik/authentik): an open-source Identity Provider that emphasizes flexibility and versatility, with support for a wide set of protocols.
-- nginx-proxy-manager ([nginx-proxy-manager](https://github.com/NginxProxyManager/nginx-proxy-manager)): Docker container for managing Nginx proxy hosts with a simple, powerful interface.
+- [nginx-proxy-manager](https://github.com/NginxProxyManager/nginx-proxy-manager): Docker container for managing Nginx proxy hosts with a simple, powerful interface.
+- [landing-page](https://github.com/docker-nginx-static/docker-nginx-static): super Lightweight Nginx Image to serve the landing page.
-- qbittorrent ([linuxserver/qbittorrent](https://github.com/linuxserver/docker-qbittorrent)): linuxserver.io Docker container for running Qbittorrent.
+- [qbittorrent](https://github.com/linuxserver/docker-qbittorrent): linuxserver.io Docker container for running Qbittorrent.
-- jellyfin ([linuxserver/jellfin](https://github.com/linuxserver/docker-jellyfin)): linuxserver.io Docker container for running Jellyfin.
+- [jellfin](https://github.com/linuxserver/docker-jellyfin): linuxserver.io Docker container for running Jellyfin.
+- [trilium](https://github.com/TriliumNext/Notes): a free and open-source, cross-platform hierarchical note taking application with focus on building large personal knowledge bases.

 ## How to run